 To apply for this course you will need:

-- A range of qualifications from international applicants are considered
+A range of qualifications from international applicants is considered.

 Careers and Employability

 Careers and Employability Swansea Employability Academy (SEA) will support you at each stage of your career journey helping you build a bright future.

 Employability workshops, employers’ talks, bespoke events and careers fairs.